-Turkey has added a new model in its successful public-private partnership campaign that has been put to good use in the healthcare industry, and no doubt has applications in other industries as well.
+Turkey has added a new model in its successful public-private partnership campaign that has been put to good use in the healthcare industry, which is without a double applicable in other industries as well.

 Introducing a new alternative to the familiar BOT and BO models – the BLT

-The BOT and BO models have been among the most commonly used public-private-partnership models in Turkey since the 1990’s.
+The build-operate-transfer (“BOT”) and build-operate (“BO”) models have been among the most commonly used public-private-partnership (“PPP”) models in Turkey since the 1990s.
 Both models enabled the construction and successful operation of a number of infrastructure projects including power plants and airports.
 This duo has fairly recently been joined by a new PPP model, Built-Lease-Transfer (“BLT”).

 Turkey’s first encounter with the BLT model was through the extensive health campuses program launched by the Ministry of Health in 2010.
-This program has, to date, resulted in at least seven projects successfully reaching the financial close through the involvement of number of international financial institutions, export credit agencies, and foreign and local commercial banks.
-Additionally, eleven projects have completed the tendering stages and are awaiting the financial close, five projects are still going through the tendering phase, and five projects are yet to be tendered.
-The second set of PPP projects to be launched under the BLT model are educational facilities projects, a sector, similar to the healthcare sector, where the State needs to keep its presence and offer public facilities in addition to private ones.
+This program has, to date, resulted in at least fifteen projects successfully reaching the financial close through the involvement of number of international financial institutions, and foreign and local commercial banks.
+The second set of PPP projects to be launched under the BLT model are educational facilities projects, a sector similar to the healthcare sector where the State needs to keep its presence and offer public facilities in addition to private ones.

-Project Agreements, Financing Documents including the Funders Direct Agreements
+Project Agreements, Financing Documents including the Lenders Direct Agreements

 The project agreements that have been proposed by the Ministry of Health during the tendering stages of the healthcare BLT projects are commonly accepted to be among the most developed category of agreements used within the context of PPP projects in Turkey.
-This conclusion derives from the fact that each BLT agreement extensively regulates each particular stage of these projects – leaving relatively limited room for interpretation and/or contractual gaps.
-In other words, with respect to most of the legal points, the “funders” (as referred to in BLT project documents) and the sponsors know the exact contractual mechanism that they sign up for.
+This conclusion derives from the fact that each BLT agreement extensively regulates each particular stage of these projects – leaving limited room for interpretation and/or contractual gaps.
+In other words, with respect to most of the legal points, the lenders and the sponsors know the exact contractual mechanism that they sign up for.

-While none of the ongoing healthcare BLT projects (the tendering of which is completed as of the date of this article) have benefited from a Treasury guaranteeor a State debt assumption, the BLT model came with its own particular guarantee-like compensation mechanism titled “compensation on termination.”
-Under this newly (for Turkey) introduced compensation model, in the event a BLT project agreement terminates, the funders become entitled to a lump-sum payment to be made by the Ministry of Health to cover all the outstanding financing debts of the relevant project company in charge of the project, including any breakage costs.
+While none of the ongoing healthcare BLT projects (the tendering of which is completed as of the date of this article) have benefited from a Government guarantee or a Treasury debt assumption, the BLT model came with its own particular guarantee-like compensation mechanism titled “compensation on termination.”
+Under this newly introduced (in Turkey) compensation model, in the event a BLT project agreement terminates, the lenders become entitled to a lump-sum payment to be made by the Ministry of Health to cover all the outstanding financing debts of the relevant project company in charge of the project, including any breakage costs.
 The mechanism used in these healthcare BLT projects assures 100% coverage of the debt, unlike the debt assumption mechanism under which there are certain ratio limitations for the amount of the debt to be covered by debt assumption.
-Similar to the BOT and BO model projects, the funders who invest in BLT healthcare projects also benefit from the direct agreements entered into with the Ministry of Health, which regulates lender-specific issues such as step-in rights and payment of compensation on termination.
-Another comforting point both for the lenders and the project sponsors is the ability to refer to ICC arbitration with an arbitration seat outside of Turkey as a dispute resolution mechanism under the funders direct agreements.
+Similar to the BOT and BO model projects, the lenders who invest in BLT healthcare projects also benefit from the direct agreements entered into with the Ministry of Health, which regulates lender-specific issues such as step-in rights and payment of compensation on termination.
+Another comforting point both for the lenders and the project sponsors is the ability to refer to ICC arbitration with an arbitration seat outside of Turkey as a dispute resolution mechanism under the lenders direct agreements.

 Finally, the BLT sector has evolved to a stage where even EPC and O&M Contracts executed between the project company and relevant contractors have been customized to a certain extent on the grounds that most of these agreements impose back-to-back obligations on the contractors all deriving from the main project agreement executed between the project company and the Ministry of Health.
 Lenders are also entitled to English law governed direct agreement with the relevant contractors increasing their level control over the EPC and O&M Contracts.